 The findings of our empirical competing risk model rely on the assumption that the independence of irrelevant alternatives (IIA) is fulfilled.
 If, for example, one of the transition states were removed from the model, the relative probability between exiting to employment and staying unemployed should not change if the IIA is fulfilled.
 We therefore re-estimate the model without the transition state 'other benefits' and perform a Hausman-McFadden test against the full model.
-The test did not reject the IIA assumption and therefore supports our model.
+As the test did not reject the IIA assumption, it therefore supports our model.

 Table 2 shows that unobserved characteristics influence the transition from unemployment into employment or other benefits.
-Thus some unobserved characteristics for which, we have not accounted with our socioeconomic characteristics influence the exit from unemployment.
-The modelling of unobserved heterogeneity as explained in section 5 results into two mass points (with one point fixed at 0).
+Thus some unobserved characteristics that we have not accounted for with our socioeconomic characteristics influence the exit from unemployment.
+The modelling of unobserved heterogeneity, as section 5 explains, results in two mass points, with one point fixed at 0 (see table 2).
 Thus the unemployed can be divided into two groups.
-Table 2 shows smaller group (35%) has a relatively strong attachment to the labour market and a lower use of other benefits.
+A smaller group (35 per cent) has a relatively strong attachment to the labour market and a lower use of other benefits.
+Thus, compared to the rest of the unemployed, this smaller group has some unobserved characteristics that increase their probability of entering employment.